rthoyer/lookml-linter/README_DEVELOPER.md

         '''
 ```
-which is in the `lkmltools.linter.rule` file.
+which is in the `src.linter.rule` file.
 This time however, the input is an instance of `LookML` which is a wrapper around the parsed JSON of the whole LookML file.

 Both `LookML` and `LookMLField` provide methods for querying the LookML attributes without having to intimately understand the JSON representation.